X-mei/My-Malloc/README.md

 ### __3 Glibc version of malloc/free(used in Most Opreating System)__
 #### __3.1 Basic Performance Metrics of standard library malloc/free__
 To further explore this topic, I decided to look into the source code of the malloc/free library used to do memory management in real operating system.
-I started by running some test using this particular malloc/free.
+I started by running some test using malloc/free on a linux environment.
 It turns out the result is much better than I expected:
 |Version|Locking|No Lock|Glibc|
 |:-|:-|:-|:-|
 |Average Time Took|1.478|0.303|0.027|